Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 In and of itself, the act of taking out a loan won't improve your credit score.
 In fact, if you apply for too many loans, it can have a negative effect, as each new loan application can be documented in your credit report as an enquiry.
 If you have too many enquiries on your report, it can indicate to lenders that you may be desperate for funds, or are compiling loan debts that you may not be able to repay.
 This isn't intended to frighten you away from applying for a loan, but to serve as a reminder that a loan application is a very serious commitment, and should be treated as such.

 Still worried about your credit options?
-Our sister company has additional information regarding bad credit loans in the short term lending market.
+Our partner websites have additional information regarding bad credit loans in the short term lending market.

 On Stride Financial is rated out of 5 by Reviews.co.uk based on reviews